-In order to properly evaluate the structural effects of BA6b9 treatment in the post -MI setting, we added a control group on naïve rats to the analysis.
-As expected, Figure 3 shows that collagen deposition in the LA as measured by Masson-trichrome staining, markedly increased in vehicle-treated rats subjected to MI as compared to control rats.
+In order to properly evaluate the structural effects of BA6b9 treatment in the post -MI setting, we added a control group of naïve rats to the analysis.
+As expected, Figure 3 shows that collagen deposition in the LA as measured by Masson’s trichrome staining markedly increased in vehicle-treated rats subjected to MI as compared to control rats.
 In contrast, BA6b9 treatment for 3 weeks markedly attenuated LA collagen deposition in the post-MI setting.
-Along the same line, α-SMA a marker that is known to increase in cardiac stress conditions such as pathological hypertrophy (40) was also increased in the LA of vehicle-treated rats and was markedly inhibited by BA6b9 treatment (Supplementary Figure S2).
-In addition, WGA, which binds and labels glycoproteins of the cell membrane as well as extracellular fibrotic tissue (41) was markedly increased in the LA of post-MI rats relative to the controls and was markedly inhibited by BA6b9 treatment in the post-MI rats (Supplementary Figure S3).
-Overall, our findings show a remarkable effect of BA6b9 against the atrial structural remodeling induced by HFrEF in the post-MI setting.
+Along the same line, the expression of α-SMA, a marker that is known to increase under cardiac stress conditions such as pathological hypertrophy (40), was also increased in the LA of vehicle-treated rats and was markedly inhibited by BA6b9 treatment (Supplementary Figure S2).
+In addition, staining with WGA, which binds and labels glycoproteins of the cell membrane as well as extracellular fibrotic tissue (41), was markedly increased in the LA of post-MI rats relative to the controls and was markedly inhibited by BA6b9 treatment in post-MI rats (Supplementary Figure S3).
+Overall, our findings highlight the remarkable ability of BA6b9 to abrogate the atrial structural remodeling induced by HFrEF in the post-MI setting.

-BA6b9 treatment reduces the upregulated expression of atrial SK4 K+ channels and NLRP3 inflammasome following MI
+BA6b9 treatment reduces the upregulation of atrial SK4 K+ channels and NLRP3 following MI

-In line with our hypothesis that SK4 K+ channels are involved in atrial remodeling in the context of HF, we found that SK4 K+ channel expression in the LA, as measured by immunohistochemistry, was noticeably upregulated in vehicle-injected rats subjected to MI when compared to control rats (Figure 4).
-Interestingly, post-MI blockage of SK4 K+ channels with BA6b9 markedly reduced the upregulated expression of atrial SK4 K+ channels in the LA, indicating that the overexpression of SK4 K+ channels is both a marker of stressed atrial myocardium, as well as an active player in the stress leading to atrial remodeling (see discussion).
+In line with our hypothesis that SK4 K+ channels are involved in atrial remodeling in the context of HF, we found that SK4 K+ channel expression in the LA, as measured by IHC, was noticeably upregulated in vehicle-injected rats subjected to MI as compared to control rats (Figure 4).
+Interestingly, post-MI blockade of SK4 K+ channels with BA6b9 markedly reduced this upregulation of atrial SK4 K+ channels in the LA, indicating that the overexpression of SK4 K+ channels is both a marker of the stressed atrial myocardium, as well as an active player in the stress that leads to atrial remodeling (see discussion).
 The NLRP3 inflammasome is known to be activated during atrial remodeling and AF progression in animal models and patients with AF (17, 42, 43).
-Figure 5 shows that in the LA, NLRP3 expression measured by immunohistochemistry was markedly increased in vehicle-treated rats subjected to MI as compared to control rats and that BA6b9 treatment virtually eliminated NLRP3 upregulation in this setting.
+As shown in Figure 5, in the LA, NLRP3 expression measured by IHC was markedly increased in vehicle-treated rats subjected to MI as compared to control rats, while BA6b9 treatment virtually eliminated NLRP3 upregulation in this setting.

 BA6b9 reduces the lateralization of atrial Cx43 in post-MI rats

 Remodeling of Cx43 is commonly observed in patients with AF (44).
-The shift of connexins from the intercalated disc to the lateral membranes of cardiomyocytes is referred to as lateralization that can slow the conduction velocity and increase conduction heterogeneity (44).
-Thus, we examined by immunofluorescence experiments whether the AF substrate of post-MI rats is associated with altered atrial localization of Cx43 and if so, whether blockade of SK4 K+ channels could inhibit this lateralization process.
-Indeed, we found that following MI, the lateralization ratio of Cx43 markedly increased and BA6b9 treatment could potently inhibit this remodeling process (Figure 6).
+The shift of connexins from the intercalated disc to the lateral membranes of cardiomyocytes is referred to as lateralization and can slow the conduction velocity and increase conduction heterogeneity (44).
+Thus, we conducted immunofluorescence experiments to assess whether the AF substrate of post-MI rats is associated with altered atrial localization of Cx43 and, if so, whether the blockade of SK4 K+ channels could inhibit this lateralization process.
+Indeed, we found that the lateralization ratio of Cx43 markedly increased following MI, while BA6b9 treatment could potently inhibit this remodeling process (Figure 6).

-BA6b9 treatment inhibits structural changes of the LA epicardium post-MI
+BA6b9 treatment inhibits post-MI structural changes of the LA epicardium